-The particulars relating to energy conservation technology absorption foreignexchange earnings and outgo required to be disclosed by Section 134(3)(m) of theCompanies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 areprovided in the Annexure III to this Report.
+The particulars relating to energy conservation technology absorption foreignexchange earnings and outgo required to be disclosed by Section 134(3)(m) of theCompanies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 (asamended) are provided in the Annexure III to this Report.

 Corporate Social Responsibility (CSR)

 Pursuant to Section 135 of the Companies Act 2013 read with rules made there underyour Directors have constituted the Corporate Social Responsibility (CSR) Committee.
-TheCSR Committee comprises of Mr. Shrinivas V. Dempo who serves as Chairman of the Committeeand Mr. Raman Madhok and Mr. Jagmohan J. Chhabra as other members.

 Extract of Annual Return

 As provided under Section 92(3) of the Act the details forming part of the extract ofthe Annual Return in Form MGT-9 is annexed as Annexure - V.